What is the LooksRare exchange?

 LooksRare consists of a stand-alone contract (

-LooksRareExchange) that coordinates with other smart contracts designed to provide instructions on how trades must be executed, verifies the validity of strategies and currencies, whether royalty fees must be paid (and to who), and how tokens must be transferred.
+LooksRareExchange) that coordinates with other smart contracts designed to provide instructions on how trades must be executed, verifies the validity of strategies and currencies, whether collection rebates must be paid (and to who), and how tokens must be transferred.

 LooksRare's core exchange architecture consists of: